ITR Season 2025 Banner

 Electronic Governance Under IT Act 2000

 Electronic Governance or E-Governance involves the application of legal rules and regulations for managing, controlling, and administering government processes that are conducted through electronic means.
-Keep reading to find out how electronic governance is dealt with under the Information Technology Act 2000:
+Electronic governance is dealt with under the Information Technology Act 2000 as follows:

 • Section 4: This Section grants legal recognition to electronic records, making it an equivalent of paper-based documents.

-• Section 5: In Section 5 of the Indian IT Act, 2000, digital signatures get equal legal recognition as handwritten signatures.
-However, the authentication of these digital signatures is determined by the Central Government.
+• Section 5: In Section 5 of the Indian IT Act, 2000, electronic signatures get equal legal recognition as handwritten signatures.
+However, the authentication of these electronic signatures is determined by the Central Government.

 • Section 7: This Section authorises the retention of electronic records for fulfilment of legally retaining records.